sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 Sensu checks have a [subscriptions][11] attribute, where you specify strings to indicate which subscribers will execute the checks.
 For Sensu to execute a check, at least one entity must include a subscription that matches a subscription in the check definition.
-In this example, the `check_cpu` check definition includes the `system` subscription, so you'll need to make sure at least one entity is also subscribed to `system`.
+In this example, the `check_cpu` check includes the `system` subscription, so at least one entity must subscribe to `system` to run the check.

 First, select the entity whose data you want to send to Sumo Logic.
 To list all of your entities in the current namespace, run: